ZhuTiangang/Process-Metrics-for-DNN/README.md

 # Process-Metrics-for-DNN
-Code for paper:How to Measure the Training Stage of Deep Learning Models: the Angle of  Process Metrics from Software Engineering
+Code for paper: How to Measure the Training Stage of Deep Learning Models: the Angle of  Process Metrics from Software Engineering

 ## Dependencies: